npetridis/blockchain-developer-bootcamp-final-project/README.md

 ## Smart contract unit tests

-To run the unit tests start `ganache-cli` in a terminal and then in a new window run:
+To run the unit tests start `ganache-cli` (default port 8545) in a terminal and then in a new window run:

     truffle test
 or

     npm run test

-## Corners cut

-* UI is not optimized or smaller screens
-* Gas optimization

 ## Walkthrough